IJAS Annual Meeting Presentation Guidelines

 - No student may present research from a previous year without conducting additional research on the topic during the current year.

-- Only one project per student.
+- Only one project per student will be eligible for prizes.

 - No student may compete at the middle school or 9th-11th grade levels in more than 3 different years.
 No student may compete at the senior level more than one year.